-The value can be a string or any object that can get converted into a string, for example, number, list, etc.
+The value can be a string or any object that can get converted into a string, for example, a number, a list, etc.

 All string values